Chichiriviche

 Chichiriviche has achieved a sustained development of its tourism industry, with a service infrastructure that translates into luxury hotels, resorts, inns, restaurants, network of marinas, shops and places of nightlife.

-Tourist Attractions

-This eastern region is characterized as the main tourist destination of northwestern Venezuela.
+It is a tourist destination as well as a coconut farming and fishing town.
+A dish that has recently become common in Chichiriviche is ceviche made with lionfish; the lionfish is an invasive species and thus eating it serves both as a food source and a way of protecting the local environment.